 There’s moreover not much for a regular tourist to see and do in Fojal Valley, except for just trying paragliding and a bit of trekking during summer.
 But for an intrepid, and for those who appreciate the idea of slow travel, Fojal Valley is a perfect place for relaxing and soaking in the laidback Himachali life.

 Here one can spend their holidays blissfully, under their own solitude or while interacting with a few happy locals.
 Lacking any modern-day tourist facility (not matching even with that of what you may find in the most offbeat corners of Parvati Valley or someplace else in Manali, or in the entire Himachal Pradesh) Fojal Valley is only meant for travellers not interested in visiting places and but experiencing a different way of life.

 Also read about what to see and do in Manali, if you are going there.

-Among locals, however, Fojal Valley is well known for the revered deities including ‘The Maa Sharvali Devi Temple’, ‘The Maa Jwala Temple’.
+Among locals, however, Fojal Valley is well known for the revered deities including ‘The Maa Sharvali Devi Temple’, and ‘The Maa Jwala Temple’.
 Both the temples (located in the town of Fojal) are very ancient and are bustling with scores of devotees during the annual fairs, needless to point out the devotees undertake the arduous trek with great fervour and devotion to a nearby lake in Fojal Valley.

-Speaking of its positioning, Fojal Valley rises almost perpendicularly to Kullu Valley near the town of Patlikuhl, before it divides itself into two halves, with the town of Fojal being located in the center acting as the transportation hub for the entire valley.
+Speaking of its positioning, Fojal Valley rises almost perpendicularly to Kullu Valley near the town of Patlikuhl, before it divides itself into two halves, with the town of Fojal being located in the centre acting as the transportation hub for the entire valley.

 If you’re driving, just Google Map Navigate for Fojal and you will end up in Fojal town without having to worry about a thing (the road connects Fojal and most of the villages in the valley).
 If, however, you’re taking a bus, get off at the town of Dobhi, on National Highway 3, connecting Kullu-Manali.
 From Dobhi, just take a taxi which costs about 200 Rupees per trip and drops you in the town of Fojal.
 The journey from Dobhi to Fojal takes about 15 minutes.